FracturedCode/Net.FracturedCode.Utilities/README.md

 3. A `GenericBenchmark` class for repurposing the test explorer GUI for a benchmark suite.
 4. A `TypedFactory<T>` class which is effectively a macro of `serviceProvider.GetRequiredService<T>()`.
 My primary use case for this is to more easily consume [typed `HttpClient`s in Singleton services](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-factory#avoid-typed-clients-in-singleton-services).
+5. A `.WhenAll` extension method for `Task`s and `ValueTask`s.
+Now you can further chain your async LINQ.

 ## Usage